Sister Christine: Meeting at Thousand Island Park

 After Vivekananda left Detroit, contact between him and the two young women ceased for a time.
-In July 1895, Christine and Funke decided to travel to Thousand Island Park in Northern New York State to meet Vivenkananda; he was staying there and teaching a group of his disciples.
+In July 1895, Christine and Funke decided to travel to Thousand Island Park in Northern New York State to meet Vivekananda; he was staying there and teaching a group of his disciples.
 During the journey, they were caught in a rainstorm and finally reached Thousand Island Park at night, "wet, bedraggled and totally unexpected."
 Vivekananda warmly welcomed them.
 Funke later recalled the incident saying, "He greeted us so sweetly, it was like a benediction."
 Vivekananda invited them to stay there for a few days and attend his lectures.
 The two young women at once accepted the invitation.
 Vivekananda told others that two of his disciples had travelled hundreds of miles to find him.
 They were to stay from 20 July to 9 August 1895; during that time they attended 18 lectures.